TomiwaAribisala-git/golang_musings/go_tutorial/README.md

 - Printing formatted data in Go using `Println`; `fmt.Println("My name is", name, "my ticket price is", ticketPrice)`
 - Printing formatted data in Go using `printf`; `fmt.printf("The ticket price is %v.\n, ticketPrice")`

+### Local Variables
+- Defined inside a function or block
+- Local variables can be accessed only inside that function or block of code
+- Best practice is to define variable as local as possible, create the variable where you need it

 ### Package Level Variables
 - Defined at the top outside all functions
 - They can be accessed inside any of the functions, and in all files/functions which are in the same `package`

+### Global Variables
+- Declaration outside all functions and uppercase first letter
+- Global variables can be used everywhere across all packages

 ### Data Types
 Go is a statically typed language, you need to tell the Go compiler the data type when declaring a variable; however, in most cases, Go can infer the data type of a variable when you assign a value.